Road bike prices are often far from cheap. Superbikes can easily exceed the $10,000 mark. Are these high prices justifiable? Are superbikes worth it?

-The most expensive road bike is the BMC TEAMMACHINE SLR01 TEAM (15,999 USD).
+The most expensive serial road bike is the BMC TEAMMACHINE SLR01 TEAM.
+It costs 15,999 USD.

-The average price of a road bike is 4,884 USD.
+The average road bike price is 4,884 USD.

 Of the 477 bikes observed in this study, 372 are made of carbon.
 This accounts for 78% of all road bikes.

-The cheapest carbon road bike is the Ribble R872 – Sport Shimano Tiagra (1,291 USD).
+The cheapest serial carbon road bike is the Ribble R872 – Sport Shimano Tiagra.
+It costs 1,291 USD.

-The most expensive carbon road bike is the BMC TEAMMACHINE SLR01 TEAM (15,999 USD).
+The most expensive serial carbon road bike is the BMC TEAMMACHINE SLR01 TEAM.
+It costs 15,999 USD.

-The average price of a carbon road bike is 5,821 USD.
+The average carbon road bike price is 5,821 USD.

 93 of the total of 477 bikes were made from aluminum.
 This accounts for 19.5%.

-The cheapest aluminum road bike is the Triban Abyss RC100 (499 USD).
+The cheapest serial aluminum road bike is the Triban Abyss RC100.
+It costs 499 USD.

-The most expensive aluminum road bike is Cannondale CAAD13 Disc Ultegra (3,200 USD).
+The most expensive serial aluminum road bike is Cannondale CAAD13 Disc Ultegra.
+It costs 3,200 USD.

-The average price of an aluminum road bike is 1,410 USD.
+The average aluminum road bike price is 1,410 USD.

 Weight of Road Bikes – Diminishing Returns Visualized